unfoldingWord/tx-dev/README.md

 ## Notes About Job Queues Involved

-tX has these 3 job queues:
+tX has these 1 job queue:

-1. tX_webhook: makes HTML pages
+1. tX_webhook: makes HTML or PDF pages based on  output format in job request
-1. tX_OBS_PDF_webhook: makes OBS PDFs
-1. tXmake other PDFs

-The queue for #1 is called tX_webhook
-The queue for #2 is called tX_OBS_PDF_webhook.
-The queue for #3 is called tX_other_PDF_webhook.

-## Notes About the Docker Containers Involved:

-### obs-pdf

-The OBS PDF container is based on https://hub.docker.com/repository/docker/unfoldingword/obs-stretch-base (slim version of Debian stretch with Python 3.8.1 built from https://github.com/unfoldingWord-dev/obs-pdf/blob/develop/resources/docker-slim-python3.8-base/Dockerfile).

 ## Notes about Making an RQ app

 To make a RQ app:

-1. include [RQ](https://pypi.org/project/rq/) and change queue name in your copy of https://github.com/unfoldingWord-dev/obs-pdf/blob/develop/public/rq_settings.py.
+1. include [RQ](https://pypi.org/project/rq/) and change queue name in your copy of https://github.com/unfoldingWord-dev/tx-job-handler/blob/develop/public/rq_settings.py.
-1. create a function for rq to call named job as in https://github.com/unfoldingWord-dev/obs-pdf/blob/develop/public/webhook.py.
+1. create a function for rq to call named job as in https://github.com/unfoldingWord-dev/tx-job-handler/blob/develop/public/webhook.py.
 1. job(...) should receive a JSON dict as described in https://forum.door43.org/t/door43-org-tx-development-architecture/65 section 4.
-1. The worker should create the PDF file and upload it to `(dev-)cdn.door43.org/u/<repo_owner_username>/<repo_name>/<branch_or_tag_name>/`.
-The PDF file must be called either `<repo_owner_username>–<repo_name>–<tag_name>.pdf` or `<repo_owner_username>–<repo_name>–<branch_name>–<commit_hash>.pdf`.
+1. The worker should create the file(s) and upload them as a zip file to `(dev-)cdn.door43.org/u/<repo_owner_username>/<repo_name>/<branch_or_tag_name>/`.